Autopsy results for 'Fast & Furious' star Walker may come Tuesday

 Walker and Rodas were both drivers for the Always Evolving racing team.

 Neither the coroner’s office nor the sheriff’s department would confirm if Rodas was the driver of the car.
-Rodas also served as a financial adviser to Walker, said the actor’s spokeswoman, Ame Van Iden.
+Rodas also served as a financial adviser to Walker, the actor’s spokeswoman, Ame Van Iden, said.

 Always Evolving posted a Twitter message thanking supporters while they “mourn the loss of our loved ones.”
 The company could not be reached by phone.